 The Purdue Adult Student Network is a student organization that strives to connect adult nontraditional students to Purdue and other students.

-Membership to Alpha Sigma Lambda is by invitation only.
+Membership in Alpha Sigma Lambda is by invitation only.
 Invitations to join ASL are extended to qualified students early in the spring semester.